All 3 of our tiny houses offer different features and layouts.

 Like all 3 Bothies, Glenaladale has kitchenalia which has been chosen to be environmentally-friendly.
 Glasses are made from recycled glass or from metal, to be long-lasting ('buy once' ethos).
 The bamboo beakers and enamelware plates, mugs, bowls and utensils are an environmental measure to save on breakage and replacement.

 All our electrical appliances have been selected for their low energy ratings, simple design and durability.
-For example, our eco kettles will keep boiled water warm, cutting down on the need to re-boil when you fancy a second cup.
+For example, our eco kettles will keep boiled water warm for up to 4 hours, cutting down on the need to re-boil when you fancy a second cup.

 Each bothy has its own en-suite bathroom with a 'composting' no-flush loo to be eco-friendly, a Grohe shower and wooden hand basin, plus plenty of hot water heated by renewable, clean electricity, perfect at the end of a day's exploring.